 Trees grow relatively slow in this North Country of ours.
-The hillside orchard here in Lost Nation consists of 140 or so trees, mostly planted on MM.111 rootstock twelve years ago.
+The hillside orchard here in Lost Nation consists of 140 or so trees, mostly planted on MM.111 rootstock.
 These trees are contributing to our harvest in a substantial way now, joining with the seedling trees planted in the early 90s.
-Another block of approximately 120 trees consists of Bud.118 and a wide range of vigorous dwarf varieties in the 40% size class, so fruit will start sooner rather than later.
+Another block of approximately 120 trees consists of Bud.118 and a range of vigorous dwarf varieties in the 40% size class, so fruit will start sooner rather than later.
 Our newest block lies across the stream and adds 80 more trees to the count, including classic bittersweets and bittersharps for fine cider.

 Growing 'organic' has always been a given.
 Understanding how Nature does health fascinates me to no end.
 Working with biology and nutrition produces flavorful apples that are good for us.
 Compare that to the visually-pleasing orbs produced by toxic chemistry.
 That I choose not to certify our farm as organic with the USDA makes for good discussion over a glass of cider.
-Check out my network grower profile to better understand what a holsitic orchardist does to bless up this earth.
+Check out my network grower profile to better understand what a holistic orchardist does to bless up this earth.